solidmecha/solidmecha.com/content/game/sevink.md

 gamefile = "sevink"
 +++

 Left-click and drag to shuffle the board.
 Right-click and drag to select a set of tiles.
-A set of tiles are scored if at least 2 of all of their shapes, patterns, colors, or numbers are all the same or all different.
+A set of tiles are scored if there are 4 or more of them with at least 2 of all of their shapes, patterns, colors, or numbers all the same or all different.